elementary/appcenter-web/_apps/com.github.bcedu.shutdownscheduler.md

   - /com.github.bcedu.shutdownscheduler.desktop/
 ---

-<p>ShutdownSheduler is an extremely simple program used to shutdown the computer in a specific date time.
-It provides a simple and clear interface to shedule the shutdown.</p>
+<p>Shutdown Scheduler is a very simple program that allows you schedule the shutdown of your computer with a simple and clear interface.</p>
 <ul>
   <li>Choose the specific time when you want to shutdown your computer</li>
   <li>Fast access buttons to add time</li>